jaceroldan/mex2-palmer-penguin-kr-bike-sharing/README.md

 Your task is to classify the penguins into their species (Adelie, Chinstrap, and Gentoo) based only on the culmen length and flipper length features.

-a.
-[5 pts] First visualize the 4 numerical features of the data using Seaborn’s pair plot, then set the hue to the penguin species.
+1. [5 pts] First visualize the 4 numerical features of the data using Seaborn’s pair plot, then set the hue to the penguin species.
-b.
-[20 pts] Split the samples into 75% Training and 25% Testing data at random with stratification (stratify=y).
+2. [20 pts] Split the samples into 75% Training and 25% Testing data at random with stratification (stratify=y).
 Build a pipeline with Standard scaler then SVC.
 Train the model using the default settings for multi-class SVC in sklearn.
 Report the accuracy, macro-averaged F1-score, and confusion matrix of the trained model separately for the training data and testing data.
-c.
-[5 pts] For your answer in letter (a), visualize the decision boundary in the space of culmen length vs. flipper length.
+3. [5 pts] For your answer in letter (a), visualize the decision boundary in the space of culmen length vs. flipper length.
 Add a scatter plot of the training and test data set (use different markers for the two sets).
-d.
-[20 pts] Find a better model by varying the box constraint, kernel function, kernel parameter, and multi-class strategy.
+4. [20 pts] Find a better model by varying the box constraint, kernel function, kernel parameter, and multi-class strategy.
 Evaluate only at least 5 candidate SVC models, each having a certain combination of settings.
 Report the metrics of the best SVC model that you found, same as in (a).

 #### Predicting Bike Sharing Demand in South Korea using SVC